kennyhakazimana10/campus-life-mvp/README.md

 Open index.html or visit the GitHub Pages link.

 ## Status
-This is the MVP version.
-More features will be added in the final project.
+This is the final project version.
+Additional features — including real API integration, expanded pages, and improved UI — may be added in the future.